COINtoolbox/ActSNClass/README.md

 This repository holds the code and data used in *Optimizing spectroscopic follow-up strategies for supernova photometric classification with active learning*, by Ishida et al., 2018.

+This is one of the products of [COIN Residence Program #4](http://iaacoin.wix.com/crp2017), which took place in August/2017 in Clermont-Ferrand (France).

 # Install